mne-tools/mne-python/doc/manual/decoding.rst

 To recover the original 3D data, an ``inverse_transform`` can be used.
 The ``epochs_vectorizer`` is particularly useful when constructing a pipeline object (used mainly for parameter search and cross validation).
 The ``epochs_vectorizer`` is the first estimator in the pipeline enabling estimators downstream to be more advanced estimators implemented in Scikit-learn.

+Vectorizer
+^^^^^^^^^^
+MNE offers broad range of features allowing processing of M/EEG data.
+These processing steps could be chained or pipelined(see scikit-learn pipeline) allowing for parameter search and cross validation, making life easier.
+However since different(processed) data have dofferent dimensions, to make it consistent ``Vectorizer`` can be used.
+This could be placed in the beginning step of pipeline.

 PSDEstimator
 ^^^^^^^^^^^^
 This estimator computes the power spectral density (PSD) using the multitaper method.
 It takes a 3D array as input, it into 2D and computes the PSD.